-Four years ago, I was rushed to the hospital with excruciating period pain.
-I was lightheaded, disorientated and felt like I was about to pass out.
-Hours later, I was walking out of the hospital with a Fibroid diagnosis and a mind racing with worry.
-What the hell were fibroids and why did I have them?
+Four years ago, I was rushed to hospital with excruciating period pain.
+I was lightheaded, disoriented, and on the verge of passing out.
+Hours later, I walked out with a fibroid diagnosis and a mind racing with worry.
+All I could think was: What were fibroids, and why did I have them?

-Fibroids are non-cancerous tumours that develop around the womb (uterus).
-The growths are made up of muscle and fibrous tissue and vary in size.
+Fibroids are non-cancerous tumours that develop in or around the womb (uterus).
+Made up of muscle and fibrous tissue, they vary greatly in size.
 Fibroids affect an estimated 70–80% of women between the ages of 30 and 50 in the UK.
-In fact, in the UK alone, two in three women will develop at least one fibroid in their lifetime.
+In fact, two in three women in the UK will develop at least one fibroid in their lifetime.
+Often lurking silently, many women don’t realise they have fibroids until symptoms such as heavy bleeding, pain, or fertility issues demand attention.

-Gradually, I began to gain weight and experienced excessive bloating along with digestive struggles.
-As the fibroids grew, I often felt physically heavy and deeply self-conscious.
-Once known for my confidence and extroversion, the combined impact of fibroids and the isolating effects of COVID transformed me into a more introverted version of myself.
+Physically, the changes were impossible to ignore.
+I gained weight, experienced excessive bloating, and struggled with digestion.
+As the fibroids grew, I felt heavy in my body and increasingly self-conscious.
+Once known for my confidence and extroversion, the combined impact of fibroids and the isolating effects of COVID slowly transformed me into a more introverted version of myself.

 The Transition